 “I am extremely grateful for having had the opportunity to serve the State of Vermont and represent Vermont’s leading captive insurance industry,” said Davis.
 “I feel immensely proud of all that has been accomplished together during my tenure and leave knowing that Vermont’s captive industry is in a very strong position for continued success.”

 “Ian Davis epitomizes all the qualities that keep Vermont in the vanguard of the captive insurance industry,” said Rich Smith, President of the Vermont Captive Insurance Association.
 “He has served the State of Vermont and the captive industry with high energy, intelligence and integrity.
 Although I am saddened to see him leave this critical position, I am thrilled to hear Ian will continue to work in our amazing industry in his next step of his career.”

-Captive insurance is a regulated form of self insurance that has existed since the 1960’s, and has been a part of the Vermont insurance industry since 1981, when Vermont passed the Special Insurer Act.
+Captive insurance is a regulated form of self-insurance that has existed since the 1960’s and has been a part of the Vermont insurance industry since 1981, when Vermont passed the Special Insurer Act.
 Captive insurance companies are formed by companies or groups of companies as a form of alternative insurance to better manage their own risk.
-Captives are typically used for corporate lines of insurance such as property, general liability, products liability, or professional liability.
-Growth sectors of the captive insurance industry include professional medical malpractice coverage for doctors and hospitals, and the continued trend of small and mid-sized companies forming captive insurance companies.
+Captives are commonly used for corporate lines of insurance such as property, general liability, products liability, or professional liability.